Meet the Executive Board

 Kathleen Clark, Treasurer

 Kathy’s bio may never come, but we are certainly glad we have her on the board.
 Kathy has been the treasurer of IAPA for a number of years and a member of the organization for even longer.
 She is a Certified Activity Professional and was winner of the Dorene Award in 1983.
 Kathy is the Resident Service Coordinator at Franklin Grove Living and Rehabilitation.

-Bonnie Megehe, Past President
+Kenny Shuman, Past President